svaus/blog/content/posts/blazor/IntroductionToBlazor.md

 2. Support for styleguidist - similar to storybook couldn't find support for styleguist.

-3. Memoisation or technique to avoid re-rendering of state has not changed.
+3. Memoisation or technique to avoid re-rendering if state has not changed.
 There might something available for this will need to explore more to see if it is supported.

+4. Micro-frontend implementation - to be fair we don't have many framework that implements a true micro-frontend.
+There might be a possibility to use micro-frontend architecture and to be able to dynamically load a module written in Angular or React or Vue to the Blazor site.
+This could be possible so will explore more.
+However, if I just want to use Blazor for micro-frontend, it could be possible which is great.
+I haven't seen an implementation of it yet, so will explore.

 There could be many more and will discover it in coming days.